Thermobaric weapon: Spain

+A first possible thermobaric weapon, the tóspiro, was invented and tested in 1905 by Spanish inventor Antonio Meulener, who reportedly ordered the project to be closed "for the danger it posed to humanity".
 In 1983, a program of military research was launched with collaboration between the Spanish Ministry of Defence (Directorate General of Armament and Material, DGAM) and Explosivos Alaveses (EXPAL) which was a subsidiary of Unión Explosivos Río Tinto (ERT).
-The goal of the programme was to develop a thermobaric bomb, the BEAC (Bomba Explosiva de Aire-Combustible).
+The goal of the program was to develop a thermobaric bomb, the BEAC (Bomba Explosiva de Aire-Combustible).
 A prototype was tested successfully in a foreign location out of safety and confidentiality concerns.
 The Spanish Air and Space Force has an undetermined number of BEACs in its inventory.

 China

 In 1996, the People's Liberation Army (PLA) began development of the PF-97, a portable thermobaric rocket launcher, based on the Soviet RPO-A Shmel.
 Introduced in 2000 it is reported to weigh 3.5 kg and contains 2.1 kg of thermobaric filler.
 An improved version called the PF-97A was introduced in 2008.

 China is reported to have other thermobaric weapons, including bombs, grenades and rockets.
-Research continues on thermobaric weapons capable of reaching 2,500 degrees.